HarryAdney/bcwpc/src/content/events/village-quiz.md

 date: "2025-11-15"
 time: "7pm"
 location: "Village Hall"
 description: "<p>Teams of a maximum of six players.
-Tickets will be available from the Fundraising Group in due course, and the price will include a light supper.</p>
+Tickets cost £10 per person and are available from the Fundraising Group.
+The ticket price includes a light supper.</p>
 <br>
 <p>There will also be a raffle - the Fundraising Committee is grateful for any donations of prizes, to be brought on the night!</p>
 "